 The Compensation Committee currently consists of Messrs.
-Shelton and Blum.
+Blum (chairperson) and Shelton.
 The Board believes that Mr. Shelton meets the independence requirement.
-None of our executive officers served on the compensation committee of another entity or on any other committee of the board of directors of another entity performing similar functions during 2010.
-The Compensation Committee held one (1) meeting during 2010 and held one (1) meeting to date during 2011.
+None of our executive officers served on the compensation committee of another entity or on any other committee of the board of directors of another entity performing similar functions during 2011.
+The Compensation Committee held one (1) meeting during 2011 and held one (1) meeting to date during 2012.

 The Compensation Committee operates under a written charter.
 The charter reflects these various responsibilities, and the Committee is charged with periodically reviewing the charter.
-In addition, the Committee has the authority to engage the services of outside advisors, experts and others. including indep endent o compensation consultants who d lo not advise the Co ompany. to assist the (Committee.
+In addition, the Committee has the authority to engage the services of outside advisors, experts and others, including independent compensation consultants who do not advise the Company, to assist the Committee.